-But obviously HPC has got to be a little more, I don't know, neutral,
+But obviously HPC has got to be a little more, I don't know, neutral, hasn't it?

 That's what the Case Manager needs to be, neutral Member of the public, London

 Members of the public were also keenly aware of the need for and the importance of balance in the process.